Muhammad-MO/project3-RestaurantReview/README.md

 # About this site.

-We were presented with a task to reflect what we have learned about Python and Flaskk and enabling CRUD I took the opportunity to create an restaurant database search engine where users can search for restauraunts based on the the type of cuisine (e.g Italian, chinese, japanese, american etc..).
+We were presented with a task to reflect what we have learned about Python and Flaskk and enabling CRUD functions.
+I took the opportunity to create a restaurant database search engine where users can search for restauraunts based on the the type of cuisine (e.g Italian, chinese, japanese, american etc..).
-Users are also able create feedback and have it displayed under Feedback page and have the ability to delete and update restaurant
+Users are also able create feedback and have it displayed under feedback page and have the ability to delete any restaurant and update certain facts about a restaurant.
+Users also have the ability to add new restaurants to the collection utilizing an add restaurant form.

 ![picture](restaurant/static/images/screenshot1.png)